Chukobyte/crescent/README.md

   </a>
 </p>

 A work in progress fighting game engine for Windows and Linux with the core written in C11.
-The name is temporary and will very likely change in the near future.
-Road map for the project coming soon.

 ## Tech Stack